adamdoupe/ctf-training/splyt/README.md

 	Bob splitted a secret and gave some pieces of it to some of his friends.
 We managed to convince Eve and Chris to give us their shares.

 Your goal is to find the flag.

+The flag format is pwn{FLAG}

 [tar-archive]: splyt.tar.gz
 [google-quals-2017]: https://ctftime.org/event/455